and1truong/andytruong/vocabulary/food.md

 ## Others

 - raw-sushi: Uncooked
-- bland-soup -- no salt, no sugar, no spicy, … boring!
+- bland-soup -- no salt, no sugar, no spicy, no flavour… boring!

 ## Types of flavours